puphime/rekibots/README.md

 `offset`: (default = 0) offset posting time by this many minutes (eg. with a value of 2, instead of posting at 0 and 30 minutes past, post at 2 and 32 minutes past).

 `log_file`: file to save logs in.
-If not present, will print to stdout.
+If not present, will print to stderr.
+(This only works for the actual bot output and not ananas' native output unless you can toggle log_to_stderr which seems to be unimplemented)

 `db_file`: sqlite database file.
 If not present, will default to `[bot name].db` in the working dir.

+`verbose_logging`: (default = no) increase the amount of information produced by rekibots

 ### Reminder bot

 `log_file`: file to save logs in.
-If not present, will print to stdout.
+If not present, will print to stderr.
+(This only works for the actual bot output and not ananas' native output unless you can toggle log_to_stderr which seems to be unimplemented)

+`verbose_logging`: (default = no) increase the amount of information produced by rekibots

+### Admin cleaner bot

+`log_file`: file to save logs in.
+If not present, will print to stderr.
+(This only works for the actual bot output and not ananas' native output unless you can toggle log_to_stderr which seems to be unimplemented)

+`verbose_logging`: (default = no) increase the amount of information produced by rekibots